 Why visit Pratolino’s Park and Villa Demidoff

-Pratolino’s Park and Villa Demidoff are one of the 12 historical villas originally belonging to the Medici family that are now listed among the UNESCO sites in Tuscany.
+Pratolino’s Park and Villa Demidoff are one of the 12 historical villas originally belonging to the Medici family that are now UNESCO sites in Tuscany.

-These villas all date back between the XV and XVII century and are important as they represent a unique type of landscaping built that blends in architecture, nature and science.
+These villas all date back between the XV and XVII century and are significant as they represent a unique type of landscaping built that blends in architecture, nature and science.

-Pratolino’s Park in particular has gone though several vicissitudes and destructions and is only partially arrived to us it its original form.
+Pratolino’s park, in particular, has gone through several vicissitudes and destructions and is only partially arrived in its original form.

-However, it is still a place of great beauty and has an impressie scupture of a giant, the so called ‘Appenine Colossus’ that I believe is, alone, worth seeing.
+However, it is still a place of great beauty and has an impressive sculpture of a giant, the so-called ‘Appenine Colossus’, that is, alone, worth seeing.

 A brief history of Pratolino’s Park and Villa Demidoff